Abransh/Piggy-Bank/README.md

 Write a
 Preview: Docs Loading link description
 C++
  program called currency.cpp that prompts the user for the amount of each foreign currency.
-Your prompts should look like: